Enilsson9/weathery/README.md

-Anax Weather Report module (weathery)
+Anax Weather Module (weathery)
 ==================================

-You can use this module, together with an Anax installation, to enable a scaffolded REM server, useful for test, development and prototyping.
+You can use this module, together with an Anax installation, to enable a scaffolded Weather report.

 Table of content